NullpointerWorks/dslr-usb-intervalometer/README.md

-# dslr-usb-intervalometer
+# DSLR Intervalometer over USB using MCP2221

-Allow for controlling and automating a DSLR that accepts external shutter controls.
+Allows for controlling and automating a DSLR that accepts external shutter controls.